 When correctly recycled in the waste stream, your discarded plastic-based EPS packaging will most likely find a new lease of life as another product.
 Once sent off to recycling facilities; first, the product is ground up, and then the air is usually removed with heat and friction.

 Recycling polystyrene is a choice that has a positive impact on the planet.
 Whereas it is not without its issues and may seem like an effort, the more we reuse and recycle, the better for the planet.
-Companies and their customers both have roles to play to bring out these benefits.
+Companies and their customers have roles to play in bringing these benefits.
 Recycling polystyrene may not be the easiest thing, but it does make a difference.

 Samuel Abalansa et al. (2020) The marine plastic litter issue: a social-economic analysis